Exclusion Join -- SQL Operators That Often Cause an Exclusion Join Operation

 In other words, exclusion join finds rows in the first table that do not have a matching row in the second table.

-Exclusion product joins with dynamic row partition elimination are not supported for PPI tables that have 8-byte partitioning.
+Exclusion product joins with dynamic row partition elimination are not supported for8-byte partitioning.

 - Use of the NOT IN logical operator in a subquery.

 - Use of the EXCEPT and MINUS set operators.